 Now I could have just put a film on the window, that allows light through, but distorts the clear glass, (I’ll share that with you on the bedroom window) but the view out the window during the day is a lovely view of the pond just across the street… so a semi-permanent covering was out of the question.

 Here is a quick pic of the door before:

 It’s a newly installed steel door… I’m not willing to screw holes into it for shades or a curtain rod.

 But, no worries, with a bit of magic I have an answer to that and the issue of no sewing machine and even one more magical solution up my sleeve to share with you… (I will have shopping links for you at the end of this post if you are looking for more details on any of the products I used for this project)

 The magic of a magnetic rod.
 How perfect for this treatment.
 The rod has super strong magnets and doesn’t budge when the door is opened or closed.
-Plus, it’s a small size diameter rod, perfect for a small curtain. (here is a cute black magnetic rod) affiliate link
+Plus, it’s a small size diameter rod, perfect for a small curtain.
+(Here is a shopping link for magnetic rods in different finishes)

 Another Rod Option

 If you have a wooden or fiberglass or another door… there is still hope!
 These hooks combined with a rod like this rod will work just as well as the magnetic rod on the metal door.
 And they will come off the door when you’re done with them with absolutely no residue!

 Step by Step